|Schedules||Uniforms and gear||Rec game rules|

 The Recreation program is for beginning soccer players or kids who want to play without the pressure of winning.
 It is a non-competitive program, meaning we do not keep scores or standings, teams do not travel and there are no extra fees for referees, coaching, etc. The focus is on teaching players the fundamental skills of the game.
 Families may choose to participate in either the fall or spring seasons, or both.
 The fall season generally begins shortly after Labor Day, and the spring season generally begins the first week of April.
 Teams usually play six games over the course of seven to eight weeks.
 Practices are limited to no more than twice a week at no more than an hour at a time.
 Practices generally begin two weeks before the first game.

-The intent of the Recreation program is to have randomly formed teams to promote evenly balanced teams, reduce the atmosphere of competition, and to allow players to meet new friends.
+Idaho Rush is the Treasure Valley's answer to soccer.
+With registrants in the Boise, Eagle and Meridian areas, we are able to randomly form teams that allow players to meet new friends and reduce the atmosphere of competition.
+The intent of the Recreation program is to try to make practice and game locations as convenient as possible.
 Teams are formed by age and gender based on the public elementary school nearest the players home.
 Teams should practice at or near the school they are named after.
 Game locations are in east Boise and west Boise.

 For carpooling reasons and to keep siblings together, players may request to be rostered with ONE other player.
 Teams are formed randomly and will change from season to season.